 The Research Group is a member of National collaborative research organisations including the Australian and New Zealand IBD (ANZIBD) Consortium, Australian Inflammatory Bowel Disease Association (AIBDA), and the Triple I Academic group of Sydney Partnership for Health, Education, Research and Enterprise (SPHERE).
 The Group also participates in other collaborative research group studies nationally and internationally as well as sponsored clinical trials.

-The Research Group has successfully supervised 8 Independent Learning Project (ILP) students with the University of New South Wales.
-There are currently 3 PhD and 1 ILP student working with the team, which is also involved in research projects with Nursing and Allied Health researchers.
+The Research Group has successfully supervised 9 Independent Learning Project (ILP) students and 1 PhD student with the University of New South Wales.
+There are currently 2 PhD and 2 Master's students working with the team, which is also involved in research projects with Nursing and Allied Health researchers.

-The Gastroenterology and Liver Laboratory (GLL) was established in 2016 and is led by Professor Nicholas Shackel.
+The Gastroenterology and Liver Laboratory (GLL) was established in 2016.
 The main aim is to understand the molecular mechanisms regulating liver inflammation, fibrosis, cirrhosis, and cancer.
 Novel agents with therapeutic and diagnostic potential using transgenic animals to model human liver disease are under development.

 We are studying liver cancer attempting to identify biomarkers to predict patient outcomes.
 Organoid-related research will increase capacity to study liver disease In Vitro.
 There are currently 4 PhD students and 2 Masters students working in these areas.